Youth Justice (Monitoring Devices) Amendment Bill 2025

 3.10 pmMr KNUTHMixed

-While I commend the state government on at least trying to address the youth crime pandemic, which ran rampant under the previous government, I do not believe this bill will make any difference to reducing youth crime.2025-04-01View Hansard
+While I commend the state government on at least trying to address the youth crime pandemic, I do not believe this bill will make any difference to reducing youth crime.2025-04-01View Hansard

 3.13 pmMr LEESupports